 The key to this brainstorming session is to try to find all of the failed, unused, or nonexistent barriers.
 Do not be concerned if you are not certain which category they belong in.

-Most forms of barrier analysis look at two types, technical and administrative.
-My company breaks the administrative into human and organization, and I have to admit that breakdown has grown on me.
+Most forms of barrier analysis look at two types, technical and administrative, and we can further breakdown administrative into “human” and “organization.”

 |If||A technical or engineering control exists||The control relies on a human reviewer or operator||The control involves a transfer of responsibility.
 For example, a document reviewed by both manufacturing and quality.|